Singleton Logger, Templated Dice

 Demonstrate the operation of your object by invoking the report() in at least two separate functions.

-In the template method example, you should not modify the base class template method, you should only write primitive operations for the new derived class Dice
+In the template method example, you should not modify the base class template method, you should only write primitive operations for the new derived class RockPaperScissors

 Milestone: Implement singleton logger (the first part of the assignment).